sspratz/2D-Flow-Visualizer/README.md

 $`\dot y = \frac{1}{t} * (x - y)`$

+Where there is another parameter t that "slows" or "swifts" the response.

-So the code took some little twists and now it is actually pretty useful to play with, as it uses the package ipywidgets to visualize instant changes in some parameters.
+So the code took some little twists and got more and more complex with the more parameters it could consider.

+Now it is actually pretty useful to play with, as it uses the package ipywidgets to visualize instant changes in some parameters.

 Hope it helps anyone :D